How to choose a 0% APR credit card

 After graduating from the University of North Carolina Wilmington, Liza quickly dove into the world of journalism, where she wrote a variety of lifestyle articles, including home design, art, small business and travel articles, for those on a budget.
 She also worked for various clients in the personal finance realm, from certified public accountants to mortgage brokers and local banks, before moving back into journalism as an editor at NerdWallet.
-Liza brings her perspective and expertise from these positions to every article at Bankrate that she touches.
+Liza brings her perspective and expertise from these positions to every article that she touches.

 When not writing or editing, Liza can be found hanging out at the local dog bar with her rambunctious corgi or building custom terrariums for her reptiles at home.